 Sister Virginia U. Jensen, then first counselor in the general Relief Society presidency, spoke to the Faculty Women’s Association at BYU in January of this year.
 She recalled the first time she had to give a talk in the Tabernacle on Temple Square.
 She noted that she had never had a desire to speak in the Tabernacle.
 I guess that is how I feel about my experience today.
 I have…

-They laid the foundation.
-Ours is the duty to build on it.
+Gordon B. Hinckley speaks of the noble pioneers.
 The pioneers were people of great faith, of tremendous loyalty, and of unbending integrity.

 Today I wish to talk about significant events that occurred in the proximity of two gardens: the Garden of Eden and the Garden of Gethsemane.
 Those events, and the spiritual and doctrinal issues that connect the two gardens, are among the most important we could discuss.
 I, therefore, title this presentation “Between Two Gardens.”
 After Adam and Eve were driven from the Garden of Eden, they began to till the…